octoxalis/11tyTips/source/content/posts/names_guide.md

 A more tricky example
 {% _short_note %}
-With smart inline type coercion tricks!
+with smart inline type coercion tricks!
 {% end_short_note %}
 :